alexandru-porcescu/fullstackworld.com/readme.md

 ## What is FullStackWorld.com anyway?
 [fullstackworld.com](https://fullstackworld.com) is a platform developers help each others with the stories.
 We believe web is becoming more & more full stack development, so instead of World Wide Web why not Full Stack World?

+Below are the steps for how you can do the setup with Laravel [Homestead](https://laravel.com/docs/5.8/homestead#installation-and-setup) (Which we recommend 👩‍💻).
+You are free to do your own setup.
 ## Prerequisite

 - `PHP V7.2+` installed on your system
-- Homestead prerequisite must be matching already.
-[This](https://laravel.com/docs/5.8/homestead#installation-and-setup) is how you can do it.
+- [Homestead](https://laravel.com/docs/5.8/homestead#installation-and-setup) prerequisite must be matching already.

 ## How to setup?